Skip to content

 Click on Rick for his personal travel tips (a PDF for your reference, same info posted by the first day’s schedule).
 Good advice to keep in mind!

-This documentary from 2014 discusses the effects of excessive tourism on Barcelona… obviously nothing new for the city.
+This documentary from 2014 —more relevant today than ever— discusses the effects of excessive tourism on Barcelona… obviously nothing new for the city.
 Comes with English subtitles & is a nice opportunity to hear locals speak Catalan.

 This Guardian newspaper article from June 2017 describes initial steps taken by Barcelona’s city government to try to control illegal Airbnb rentals.

 Above report published on 17 Sep 2019.
-I can’t wait to see the Sagrada Familia rise above the skyline, even if the projected completion date has now moved past 2026 due to the pandemic.
+I can’t wait to see the Sagrada Familia rise above the skyline, even if the projected completion date of 2026 isn’t met.

 Article about government cover-ups that I mentioned in Atocha train station + a couple of my own photos of impromptu memorials that sprung up inside the station immediately after the attack.